ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 }
 ```

-First, you will run into poor developer experience (DX) when the TypeScript option [`noPropertyAccessFromIndexSignature`](https://www.typescriptlang.org/tsconfig#noPropertyAccessFromIndexSignature) is enabled.
+First, you will run into poor developer experience (DX) when [`noPropertyAccessFromIndexSignature`](https://www.typescriptlang.org/tsconfig#noPropertyAccessFromIndexSignature) is enabled.

 <details>